yuvrajverma25/HackSquad2023-sangwan/README.md

 2. It is hosted by Digital Ocean in partnership with Github and other companies like DEV, Intel etc.
 3. All backgrounds and skill levels are encouraged to complete the challenge.

-To know more about the event: <a href="https://hacktoberfest.digitalocean.com/">Hactoberfest2021</a>
+To know more about the event: <a href="https://hacktoberfest.digitalocean.com/">Hacktoberfest2021</a> |
+<a href="https://hacktoberfest.digitalocean.com/resources/participation">Participation rules</a>

 <br>